 Typical Money Order Scams

-Deposit scams: In these cases, somebody asks you to deposit or cash a money order for them.
-The person, the story goes, doesn't have a bank account yet, and she doesn't want to pay steep fees at a check cashing store.
-Instead, she would like to sign the money order over to you and possibly even pay you for your time.
+In these cases, somebody asks you to deposit or cash a money order for them.
+The person, the story goes, doesn't have a bank account yet, and they don't want to pay steep fees at a check-cashing store.
+Instead, they would like to sign the money order over to you and possibly even pay you for your time.
 What could go wrong?
 Surprisingly, your bank might let you walk out with cash, but that's not the last you'll hear of this money order.

 Where Things Fall Apart